AlexMubarakshin/bloggsterr/README.md

-# 👻 Yet another personal site 🤪
+# 👻 Personal blog on Gatsby 🤪

-  Personal site on Gatsby
+Personal blog on Gatsby

 ## Installation